Great Aspiration Sesshin

 Full details from Zen Mountain Monastery

-An intensive six-day residential Zen retreat characterized by silence and deep introspection, featuring 7-10 hours of daily zazen, chanting services, formal meals, work practice, and personal interviews with teachers.
+An intensive six-day residential Zen retreat characterized by silence and deep introspection, featuring 7-10 hours daily of zazen, chanting services, formal meals, work practice, and teacher guidance through private interviews.

 Zen Mountain Monastery